-This study found that innovation development strategies affect the business success of MSME actors in Malang Regency.
+This study found that innovation development strategies have an effect on the business success of MSME actors in Malang Regency.
 The better the innovation development strategy, the higher the business success of MSME actors in Malang Regency.
 Similarly, vice versa, the worse the innovation development strategy, the worse the business success of MSME actors in Malang Regency will be.
-The results of this study also show that the innovation development strategy is in the good category, and the business success of MSME actors in Malang Regency is also in the good category.
+The results of this study also show that the innovation development strategy is in the good category, as well as the business success of MSME actors in Malang Regency is also in the good category.
 The innovation development strategy carried out by MSMEs must be profitable for consumers.
 The level of profit or usefulness of an innovation can be measured based on its economic value, or from the factors of social status, pleasure, satisfaction, or because it has a very important component.
 The more profitable it is for the recipient, the faster the innovation spreads.
-The higher the benefits of innovation consumers feel, the higher the chances of MSME business success.
+The higher the benefits of innovation felt by consumers, the higher the chances of MSME business success.
 MSMEs will be able to increase stable growth every month/year.
-Customer growth is also increasing; customers tend to make repeat purchases because they are satisfied with the products or services offered by MSMEs(de Kwant et al., 2021; Lungu, 2020; Pardo-Garcia & Barac, 2020).
+Customer growth is also increasing, customers tend to make repeat purchases because they are satisfied with the products or services offered by MSMEs(de Kwant et al., 2021; Lungu, 2020; Pardo-Garcia & Barac, 2020).

-MSME actors in developing innovations must pay attention to the compatibility of innovation with consumers' values, experience, and needs.
-Innovations that are not by the values or norms believed by consumers will not be accepted as quickly as innovations that are by the norms that exist in society (Jain, 2022; Srhoj et al., 2021).
-Innovations by the norms or culture that apply in society will be easily accepted because people are used to them, so they are easy to apply in daily life.
-Promising acceptance of innovation ensures the sustainability and success of innovation in society.
+MSME actors in developing innovations must pay attention to the level of compatibility of innovation with values, past experience, and needs of consumers.
+Innovations that are not in accordance with the values or norms believed by consumers will not be accepted as quickly as innovations that are in accordance with the norms that exist in society(Jain, 2022; Srhoj et al., 2021).
+Innovations that are in accordance with the norms or culture that apply in society will be easily accepted because people are used to it, so it is easy to apply it in daily life.
+Good acceptance of innovation ensures the sustainability and success of innovation in society.
 Innovations that are contrary to norms can cause disharmony and rejection from society.
 If this is done well, it will provide a higher chance of MSME business success.
-Business success in terms of innovation is marked by a positive response from customers to launched innovations.
-This encourages MSMEs to increase the frequency of innovations launched in their business.
-The difficulty in understanding and using innovation for consumers needs to be suppressed.
-An innovation that is easy to understand and use by the recipient will spread quickly.

-In contrast, an innovation that the recipient finds difficult to understand or use will be slow to spread.
-Innovations that are easy for consumers to understand must be simple and easy to understand so that consumers more quickly accept them.
-Innovation must be by the needs and problems faced by consumers.
+Business success in terms of innovation is marked by a positive response from customers to the innovations that are launched.
+This encourages MSMEs to increase the frequency of launching innovations in his business.
+The level of difficulty in understanding and using innovation for consumers needs to be suppressed.
+An innovation that is easy to understand or difficult to use by the recipient will be slow to spread.
+Innovations that are easy for consumers to understand must be simple and easy to understand so that they are more quickly accepted by consumers.
+Innovation must be in accordance with the needs and problems faced by consumers.
 Products or services from MSMEs must be easy to use so that they are more attractive to consumers.
 In addition, there needs to be clear and complete information that will accelerate consumer understanding.
-The results of this study are in line with the research (D'Alessandro et al., 2020; Hadjichristodoulou et al., 2020; Purnamasari et al., 2020), which shows that there is a positive influence on innovation strategies on business success.
-The research results are expected to provide knowledge on running an MSME business, especially for coffee shop midwives.
+The results of this study are in line with the research (D'Alessandro et al., 2020; Hadjichristodoulou et al., 2020; Purnamasari et al., 2020) which shows that there is a positive influence on innovation strategies on business success.
+The results of the research are expected to be able to provide knowledge in running an MSME business, especially to coffee shop midwives.